 Congratulations!
-If you’re reading this page on the Aspen Vets website, you are already the proud owner or nearly the proud owner of a new puppy!
+If you’re reading this, you are already the proud owner or nearly the proud owner of a new puppy!

 The good news is that you have a wonderful life ahead of you with a fantastic new family member who will provide you with love and companionship for many years to come.